isomerpages/moe-evergreensec/announcements/announcements/_posts/2023-10-09-post-EVG Open House 2023.md

 Join us on Saturday 18th November at our school grounds and explore what it means to be an EVGian!

-Join in the engaging experiences on offer :
+Join in the engaging experiences on offer:

 * **Principal’s Address + Q&A session**